 In the event of an emergency, your child will be well supervised at all times by Bender ECC staff.
 You may call the school office at 301-348-3839 for instructions.
 If you are unable to get through on the telephone, please check the Bender JCC website for further instructions.
 You can be assured that your child's safety is our first priority and they will be well taken care of.
-Should we have an emergency requiring lock down, shelter in place, or evacuation, staff's first priority and may not be available to respond to parents until children are accounted for and settled.
+Should we have an emergency requiring lock down, shelter in place, or evacuation, staff will not be available to respond to parents until children are accounted for and settled in school or an alternate location.